Choe-Henderson Paper

 This private 4-hour workshop offers participants focused, one-on-one instruction in the rhythm and physicality of forming hanji by hand using a medium-sized vat and traditional bamboo screen.
 Designed as an accessible entry point into Korean papermaking, the workshop emphasizes direct experience at the vat while introducing the foundational stages of fiber preparation, sheet formation, pressing, and drying.

-Participants will work with paper made from the plant fibers of paper mulberry trees and leave with a small collection of hanji sheets formed during the session.
+Participants will work with paper made from the plant fibers of paper mulberry trees and receive a curated selection of approximately 3–5 hanji sheets produced during the session.
+Due to the drying and finishing process required for traditional hanji, completed sheets will be available for pickup or shipping a day or two following the workshop.

 Unlike the larger Hanji Intensive, this workshop functions as a concentrated introduction to webal-ddeugi, allowing students to experience the technique without committing to a multi-day format.